syncfusion-content/uwp-docs/uwp/SfPicker/dealingwithcolumns.md

 SfPicker allows user to adjust the column width by hooking `SfPicker.ColumnLoaded` event and then check the column using `ColumnLoadedEventArgs.Column` property and then adjust width of column by setting `ColumnLoadedEventArgs.Width` property.

-We have prepared below code snippets to demonstarted DateTimePicker sample using `ColumnLoaded` event.
+We have prepared below code snippets to demonstrated DateTimePicker sample using `ColumnLoaded` event.

 *MainPage*